Neuropathic arthropathy: Radiologic findings

 The natural history of the joint destruction process has a classification scheme of its own, offered by Eichenholtz decades ago:

 Stage 0: Clinically, there is joint edema, but radiographs are negative.
-Note that a bone scan may be positive before a radiograph is, making it a sensitive but not very specific modality.
+A bone scan may be positive before a radiograph is, making it a sensitive but not very specific modality.

 Stage 1: Osseous fragmentation with joint dislocation seen on radiograph ("acute Charcot").

 Stage 2: Decreased local edema, with coalescence of fragments and absorption of fine bone debris.

 Stage 3: No local edema, with consolidation and remodeling (albeit deformed) of fracture fragments.
 The foot is now stable.